HomeBusinessData Privacy Compliance Strategies for Multinational Businesses

 For example, the General Data Protection Regulation applies to any firm that processes data from persons in the EU, no matter where that business is situated.
 People in California also have a lot of control over their own data because of the California Consumer Privacy Act.

-You might get into a lot of trouble if you do not follow these regulations.
+Non-compliance comes with severe consequences.
 Under GDPR, businesses can be penalized up to 4% of their global annual revenue.
+In fact, the average cost of a data breach in 2024 reached $4.88 million.
 Companies could lose customers’ trust, which could affect their brand’s reputation and customer loyalty and cost them money.
 Privacy governance should be more than just a legal requirement for businesses around the world; it should also be a strategic business responsibility.

 Important Global Data Protection Regulations